Danseur1/Import_Install/README.md

 If the package is not installed, it tries to install and return the package object.

-If the install failed, the _None_ is returned.
+If the install failed, then _None_ is returned.